Dallas is known for a few things: cowboys, money, and the most recent presidential assassination in U.S. history.

 No matter what you think, we know the clues are out there.
 We may never know the full truth behind something that happened almost 60 years ago, but we can certainly do some sleuthing of our own.
 Besides, thousands of pages of classified documents may be released in coming years, meaning new revelations could be just around the corner.

-While you can get much of the history here in downtown Dallas on a walking tour, I recommend stopping through Oak Cliff, Irving, and Fort Worth, too.
+While you can get much of the history here on our JFK assassination tour or our other tours of Dallas, I recommend stopping through Oak Cliff, Irving, and Fort Worth, too.
 Especially if you’re a die-hard JFK conspiracy theorist or history lover, these places help fill in the story from before and after the assassination.

 Have you visited all 10 of these sites?
 Join the conversation on Facebook, and let us know what you think really happened in 1963 and how you enjoyed your tour of Dallas history.